Learning how to make your own e liquid is a must if you’re serious about vaping!

 And that’s it folks…

-You’ve learnt all the basics for how to mix your own e liquid!
+You’ve learnt all the basics of DIY e liquid mixing!

 With some time and practice you can really start to create some awesome flavors and experiment with the techniques and methods you use.